smillerc/CurvilinearGrids.jl/README.md

 `CurvilinearGrids.jl` is a Julia package for curvilinear structured grids, metric evaluation, and geometry-aware finite-difference workflows.

 The package now exposes a unified API centered on:
-- `MappedGrid`: grid defined from continuous mapping functions.
+- `MappedGrid`: structured grid defined by continuous mapping functions.
-- `DiscreteGrid`: grid defined from coordinate arrays (with linear interpolation in computational space).
+- `DiscreteGrid`: structured grid defined by coordinate arrays with linear interpolation in computational space.
-- `OrthogonalGrid`: wrapper around orthogonal legacy grids with unified geometry access.
+- `OrthogonalGrid`: orthogonal-grid wrapper with unified geometry access.

 For solver code, the package also exposes a small geometry/basis layer that is intended to be the public source of truth for metric and basis metadata: